quickwit-oss/quickwit/docs/reference/rest-api.md

 PUT api/v1/indexes/<index id>
 ```

-Update an index with the updatables parts of the `IndexConfig` payload.
-Note that this follows the PUT semantics and not PATCH, so all the fields must be specified and Unlike the create endpoint, this API accepts JSON only.
+Update an index with the updatable subset of the `IndexConfig` payload.
+This endpoint follows PUT semantics (not PATCH), which means that all the updatable fields of the index configuration are replaced by the values specified in this request.
+In particular, omitting an optional field like retention_policy will delete the associated configuration.
+Unlike the create endpoint, this API only accepts JSON payloads.

 #### PUT payload